Professor Nathan Hill

 Chan Pak Hei

 Multilingualism in Hong Kong.
-Supervisor: Dr Lorna Carson.
+Supervisor: Prof. Lorna Carson.
 Provost’s Ph.D.
 Project Award.

 Changing Representations of the Republic of China, 1912-1915 and 1940-1945: An Analysis of Chinese Public History Practice.
+Funded by a Provost’s PhD Project Award.
 Supervisor: Dr Isabella Jackson.

 Chinese Cultural Changes Reflected In Chinese Classics to Modern Chinese: A Linguistic Approach.
 Recipient of the TCD-CSC Joint Scholarship.
 Supervisor: Prof. John Saeed.

 Identity and Irishmen in the Chinese Customs Service.
+Recipient of a North/South Postgraduate Scholarship.
 Supervisor: Dr Isabella Jackson.

 Intelligent Tools for Beginner-level Chinese Learners".
 Supervisor: Dr Neasa Ní Chiaráin.